 A PC Stick Plugged into TV HDMI Port

 What has this got to do with digital signage?
 To answer this question, it’s important to understand that the first generation digital signage media players were just “special purpose” PCs that ran digital signage player software designed by the product vendor.

 Because a stick is just a tiny PC, a product vendor can easily write digital signage player software to run on it.
 As PC and compute sticks are off-the-shelf devices sold in retail outlets you are not tied to any vendor-specific hardware for your digital signage TV endpoints.

 When used for digital signage we recommend that you pick a PC or compute stick with the following (minimum) requirements:

 Windows-based PC Sticks

 Choosing a stick that runs Windows offers your digital signage media player the widest range of playable media formats; particularly proprietary formats like PowerPoint® that can only be run on a Windows-based PC.
-And to handle high definition (HD) signage display you’ll need stick sporting a quad-core CPU with an integrated graphics controller capable of handling the math-intensive job of rendering 1080p full motion video.
-You can purchase full-featured Windows-based PC and computes stick from a wide range stores and online retailers like Amazon for a price around $100 USD.
+And to handle high definition (HD) signage display you’ll need stick sporting a quad-core CPU with an integrated graphics controller.
+You can purchase full-featured Windows-based PC and computes stick from a wide range stores and online retailers like Amazon for a price from $100 to $150 USD.